 At Prima Center for Plastic Surgery in Duluth, we offer an array of chemical peel options to cover the diverse skin needs of our patients.
 Chemical peels range in intensity and strength to further meet the goals and needs of each patient.
 Using a caustic solution, the top layer of skin peels away following this treatment, allowing brighter, healthier looking skin to appear.
 Our surgeons and aestheticians will work with you during your appointment to decide which chemical peel will best suit your needs and skin type.
+We can also provide the expected cost of a chemical peel based on your goals.
 Our peels offer patients options to help heal the skin and leave them feeling rejuvenated and bright.

 Chemical Peel Reviews